Difference-in-Differences Estimation with Spatial Spillovers: Application in Place-Based Policy Analysis

 \citet{Busso_Gregory_Kline_2013} compare census tracts in Empowerment Zones to census tracts that qualified and were rejected from the program.
 The rejected tracts are not typically geographically near accepted Empowerment Zones and they find large significant reductions in poverty rates.
 Meanwhile, \citet{Neumark_Kolko_2010} compare census tracts in Empowerment Zones to census tracts within 1,000 feet of the Zone.
 These control counties are likely the ones that experience the largest spillover effects and they find near-zero effects on poverty.

 My framework can reconcile both of these results.
 If census tracts just outside the Empowerment Zones also benefit from the policy, then the estimates of \citet{Neumark_Kolko_2010} are attenuated towards zero.
 These two identification strategies of using rejected applicants or using bordering units as the control group are very common in the urban literature more generally \citep{Baum-Snow_Ferreira_2015}.
 My paper suggests that the former is the preferred strategy if spillovers occur onto nearby control units.
 Identification strategies that rely on geographically close control units as having similar unobservables should be used cautiously.
 If treatment affects units on the other side of a border, then estimated treatment effects can be biased.
+In Appendix \ref{sec:oz}, I revisit analysis by \citet{Chen_Glaeser_Wessel_2021} on the 2017 Opportunity Zone program who find differing results between the `nearby' and `eligibe, but not selected' methodologies and show that my framework is able to reconcile their differences in estimates.